The Social Sciences at Michigan Tech

-The Department of Social Sciences at Michigan Tech offers graduate and undergraduate degree programs aligned with our faculty’s interdisciplinary knowledge and expertise:
+The Department of Social Sciences at Michigan Tech offers graduate and undergraduate degree programs aligned with our faculty’s interdisciplinary knowledge and expertise.
+We apply the methods and approaches of the social sciences to understanding concerns and challenges associated with socioeconomic, technological, and environmental change.
+We provide our students with an enriching array of educational experiences, including hands-on participation in faculty-led research.

 - PhD, MS in Environmental and Energy Policy